vpolda/FPGA-MultiBoot/README.md

  - Run: ./docker_run.sh xilinx/vitis-ai-cpu:latest

 ## Hardware
 A Kria KV260 connected to remotely over ethernet.
+(IDK if this is going to work)

 ## Model
-PreTrained Model
+Which model are we going with? etc
+TinyYOLO? etc
+Constrained by needing to use pytorch, ONNX, and tensorflow

 # Development
 ## Crawl